printezisn/printezisn.github.io/src/content/posts/introduction-to-css-logical-properties.md

   </template>
 </div>

-### What about browser support ?
+### Browser Support

-CSS logical properties have a pretty good cross browser support at the time of writing, so you can start using them in your projects.
-You can take a look at <a href="https://caniuse.com/css-logical-props" target="_blank" rel="noreferrer">caniuse</a> for a complete overview.
+CSS logical properties boast good cross-browser support, so you can confidently implement them in your projects.
+For detailed compatibility, check <a href="https://caniuse.com/css-logical-props" target="_blank" rel="noreferrer">caniuse</a>.

-### What about flex and grid ?
+### Flexbox and Grid with Logical Properties

-Flex and grid support layouts in logical dimesions by default.
-For example, let's rewrite the widget using flex.
+Both Flexbox and Grid layouts inherently support logical dimensions.
+Here’s how we can rewrite our widget using Flexbox:

 ```css
 .horizontal-list {